davidcotton/gym-d2d/README.md

 We have some common usage examples in the [examples directory](examples).

+## Configuration
+One of the design principles of this project is that environments should be easily configurable and customisable to meet the variety of research needs present in D2D cellular offload research.

 ### Environment configuration
 Following the Gym API (gym>=0.9.6), you can configure the environment via an env_config dictionary.